If I asked you which generation had the best retirement outlook, what would you say? Baby boomers? Gen Xers?

 - You miss out on any compound growth.

-Does that seem like a good deal?
-We don’t think so!
 Unless you want your job-hopping to keep you from wealth building, roll over any workplace retirement accounts with each job switch.
-Easy enough!
+It’s easy—just a matter of some paperwork.

 Step 5: Be Active in Your Wealth-Building Plan

-Around 94% of Millennials said they want to learn more about investing, according to Schroders Global Investors Study.
-Chances are, that’s you.
+Whether they’re calling in to my show or coming up to me after a live event, I’m constantly talking to millennials who are hungry to learn more about investing and pumped about their future.
+Chances are, that’s you!
 You’re already making some good decisions with your money, and you’re probably doing research on your own to find out the answers to your questions about building wealth.

 Your situation is unique, and your investing portfolio deserves a personalized approach.
 An investing professional can help you: